About Carla Wettstein

 Carla Wettstein-Utiger is the progeny of an artistic Swiss family and grew up in Zurich, Switzerland.
 Her father was a well known artist, and her mother an accomplished pianist.

 "Carla's vision of the subject is unique and oddly beautiful."
 (F.W.)
-Carla has now adopted a surrealistic style, which has allowed her to pursue her
+Carla has now adopted a surrealistic style, which has allowed her to portray her ideas to their fullest.